CLASSIFIEDS & COMMUNITY BOARD | The Montanian

 For Rent

 2 PLUS bedroom, Close and convenient, easy to heat, pet considered.
-Fenced in back yard and clos to a park. $775 + Deposit Call 293-7424
+Fenced in back yard and close to a park. $775 + Deposit Call 293-7424

 For Rent